Timxuhj/ReactChatApps/README.md

 ### Controlling multiple Windows with Server Events

-A nice benefit for using Server Events for real-time communication with JavaScript is that you can you're able to control multiple window clients naturally by having each Windows App subscribe to the same event stream url which React Chat lets you do by just opening up multiple windows.
+React Chat uses Server Events for real-time communication with JavaScript, which is able to control multiple window clients naturally just by having each Windows Application subscribe to the same remote `/event-stream` url.
+You can do in React Chat just by opening multiple windows, as all subesquent Windows Apps opened listen to the self-hosting listener of the first one that was opened.

 The `/windows.dance` chat message provides a nice demonstration of this in action :)